jessepav/lacygoill-wiki-backup/tmux/option.md

 ###
 ### silence?

-A process has been silent since the time given to the `'monitor-silence'` option:
+A process has not written any new output since the time given to the `'monitor-silence'` option:

     $ tmux set -w monitor-silence 123
                                   ^^^